Miktima/tmphotosproject/README.md

 # tmphotosproject
-New Django project for tmphotos.ru high resolution photos: 1280:x landscape, x:960 portrait
+New Django project for tmphotos.ru high resolution photos: width 1280 px for landscape, height 960 px for portrait
-thumbnails: 340 max and 80% quality
+thumbnails: width:height 340:226 px and 80% quality for landscape